unsoftcapped3/Prestige-Tree-Condensed/docs/basic-layer-breakdown.md

     gainMult() {                            // Returns your multiplier to your gain of the prestige resource. return new Decimal(1)               // Factor in any bonuses multiplying gain here.
     },
-    gainExp() {                             // Returns the exponent to your gain of the prestige resource. return new Decimal(1)
+    gainExp() {                             // Returns your exponent to your gain of the prestige resource. return new Decimal(1)
     },

-    layerShown() { return true },          // Returns a bool for if this layer's node should be visible in the tree.
+    layerShown() { return true }            // Returns a bool for if this layer's node should be visible in the tree.

-    upgrades: {
-        // Look in the upgrades docs to see what goes here!
-    },
 })
 ```